9 Great Tips to Crush Your Next Long-Haul Flight

 The single greatest factor in ensuring your long flight is a success is in your hands.
 You need to fly at the right times.

-By departing at night, I find it’s easier to catch some good sleep once you get on the plane.
+My preference is for flights that depart at night and arrive as close to the morning as possible.
+Or, alternatively, find flights that arrive just before it’s time for bed – if that's an option.
+By departing at night, I find it’s easier to catch some decent sleep once you get on the plane.
 This allows you to start your first full day in your exciting destination as refreshed as possible.

-Of course, this varies widely based upon the length of your flight and how many time zones you’re skipping.
+Of course, this varies widely based on the length of your flight and how many time zones you’re skipping.
 And if you’re flying a route with only one, poorly timed departure, you’re out of luck.
-But flying between two major hubs on opposite ends of the globe often leaves you with several choices on when to depart and arrive.
-Choose wisely.

 Spring for Business Class

 There’s no better way to make your long flight more enjoyable than to spend it in business or first class.
 A massive seat that turns into a bed?
 Free champagne the moment you step onboard?
-Food you actually want to eat?
-Or, if you're lucky, the best meal of your life?
+Food you actually want to eat – or, if you're lucky, the best meal of your life?

 Not all business class or first class cabins are created equally.
 But no matter the airline, there’s no denying it beats a cramped seat in economy.
 And there’s no better way to squeeze the most value out of your miles than to book first or business class.
 If you’ve got the miles, a premium cabin redemption is easily worth the splurge.